Zondax/ledger-reef/docs/build.md

   *Warning: The application will be deleted before uploading.*

    ```
+   make loadSP          # Builds and loads the app to the device S+
+   make loadS          # Builds and loads the app to the device X
+   make loadST          # Builds and loads the app to the device Stax
-   make load          # Builds and loads the app to the device
+   make loadFL          # Builds and loads the app to the device Flex

    ```

 ## APDU Specifications